galasa-dev/cli/docs/generated/galasactl_project_create.md

 ### Options

 ```
+      --features string   A comma-separated list of features you are testing.
+Defaults to "test".
+These must be able to form parts of a java package name.
+For example: "payee,account" (default "main")
       --force             Force-overwrite files which already exist.
   -h, --help              help for create
       --obr               An OSGi Object Bundle Resource (OBR) project is needed.
       --package string    Java package name for tests we create.
 Forms part of the project name, maven/gradle group/artifact ID, and OSGi bundle name.
-It may reflect the name of your organisation or company.
-For example: dev.galasa.myapp.mycomponent
+It may reflect the name of your organisation or company, the department, function or application under test.
+For example: dev.galasa.banking.example
 ```

 ### Options inherited from parent commands